ucb-bar/chipyard/docs/Advanced-Concepts/Debugging-RTL.rst

 Firesim Debugging
 ---------------------------
 Chisel printfs, asserts, and waveform generation are also available in FireSim FPGA-accelerated simulation.
-See the FireSim docs for more detail.
+See the FireSim `documentation <https://docs.fires.im/en/latest/>`__ for more detail.